stazz/ts-http-server-sample/README.md

   There should be no errors, and the returned value should be same as supplied body.
 - `curl -v -X POST -H 'Content-Type: application/json' -d'{"anotherThingId": "00000000-0000-0000-0000-000000000000"}' http://localhost:3000/api/thing/00000000-0000-0000-0000-000000000000/connectToAnotherThing` to test endpoint in `src/lib/connect.ts`.
   There should be no errors, and the returned value should be `{"connected":true,"connectedAt":"<current time in ISO format>"}`.
-- `curl -v http://localhost:3000/doc` to test endpoint specified inline in `src/index.ts`.
+- `curl -v -X GET http://localhost:3000/api/secret` to test simplistic credential checker in `src/index.ts`.
+  The status code should be `403`.
+- `curl -v http://localhost:3000/api-md` to test OpenAPI stub JSON endpoint.
-  There should be no errors, and the returned value should be `"This is our documentation"`.
+  There should be no errors, and the returned value should be valid, but incomplete (because of the scope of the sample) OpenAPI JSON specification.
 - `curl -v http://localhost:3000/non-existing` to test how situation is handled when there are no suitable endpoints for URL.
   The response code should be `404`, and Koa server should have logged an error to stdout.
 - `curl -v -X POST -H 'Content-Type: application/json' -d'{"property":"00000000-0000-0000-0000-000000000000"}' http://localhost:3000/api/thing` to test correct endpoint, but wrong method.